About The SLB

 The Sri Lanka Barometer Consortium

-IJR has supported the establishment of the SLB from its inception, giving fundamental guidance on the overall concept, methodology and strategic considerations as some leading experts worldwide.
-IJR also leads on the quantitative research work, playing a crucial role in the design of the survey and the analysis of survey results, and from 2023 will give trainings for journalists, CSOs and other stakeholders on how to make sense of and use quantitative data in their work.
+IJR is a core partner that has supported the establishment of the SLB from its inception, giving fundamental guidance on the overall concept, methodology and strategic considerations as some leading experts worldwide.
+IJR also leads plays a crucial role in the design of the survey and the analysis of survey results, and from 2024 will give trainings for journalists, CSOs and other stakeholders on how to make sense of the quantitative data and use it in their work.

-While SCOPE contributes to the quantitative and qualitative work of the SLB, its main role lies in overseeing overall implementation and coordinating the SLB Consortium.
+SCOPE is a core partner that coordinates and oversees overall implementation, while also contributing to the quantitative and qualitative work of the SLB.
 SCOPE further runs the SLB's website and social media channels and organises events to strengthen public discourse based on the SLB's findings.
 SCOPE is co-financed by the EU and the German Federal Foreign Office and implemented by GIZ in partnership with the Government of Sri Lanka.

 Conceptualising the Sri Lanka Barometer

 The community consultations showed that people’s thoughts and experiences on reconciliation are diverse, dynamic, context-specific, and very personal.
-Based on this, the SLB does not follow one fixed definition of reconciliation but rather understands it as 8 interlinked domains identified as relevant in the Sri Lankan context through community consultations and expert discussions.
-These 8 domains were further established in eight concept notes.
+Based on this, the SLB does not follow one fixed definition of reconciliation but rather understands it as 8 interlinked dimensions identified as relevant in the Sri Lankan context through community consultations and expert discussions.
+These 8 dimensions were further established in eight concept notes.

 • Dealing with the past